frederik-jacques/TNRadioButtonGroup/README.md

     coldData.unselectedImage = [UIImage imageNamed:@"unchecked"];
     coldData.selectedImage = [UIImage imageNamed:@"checked"];

-When you have created the different data objects, you can create an instance of ```TNRadioButtonGroup``` and pass an array with the data objects and set the style.
-The style can be horizontal or vertical.
+When you have created the different data objects, you can create an instance of ```TNRadioButtonGroup``` and pass an array with the data objects and set the layout.
+The layout can be horizontal or vertical.

+You can also set the margin between each item via the ``` marginBetweenItems ``` property.
+By default it's set to 15 pixels.

 If you want, you can also set the ``` identifier``` property to have a human readable name for the group.

 Call the ```create``` method and set the ```position``` property to place the group at a specific point.
+Don't worry about the frame, this will be automatically calculated.
 And add the object to the view hierarchy.

     self.myGroup = [[TNRadioButtonGroup alloc] initWithRadioButtonData:@[data1, data2, data3] style:TNRadioButtonGroupStyleHorizontal];